“...the singer-songwriter is an empowering figure for many ”

 — The National Newspaper

-Glaswegian independent music artist, songwriter, vocalist and piano player Rosie Bans writes intelligent multi-genre pop music which has gained national support from press including features in The Musician Magazine (“melodic and finely observed songs”), Louder Than War (“powerful songs full of emotion”) and London based blog Gigslutz (“passionate and unique”) .
+Glaswegian musician, songwriter and producer Rosie Bans writes intelligent multi-genre pop music which has gained national support from press including features in The Musician Magazine (“melodic and finely observed songs”), Louder Than War (“powerful songs full of emotion”) and London based blog Gigslutz (“passionate and unique”) .

 With tracks play listed on local Scottish and National UK radio stations including Amazing Radio, Connect Radio, CamGlen and Celtic Music Radio, Rosie’s music pulls out what’s living just under the skin and drapes it over memorable choruses and rhythmic piano grooves for all to hear.
 Never lacking emotion, Rosie’s lyrics can often hide hard-hitting story lines.